justinmeiners/efficient-programming-with-components/17_adaptive_merge_sort.md

 It just shows you how imperfect life is.

-[^malloc-info]: `malloc` returns `null` when it fails to allocate,
+[^malloc-return-value]: `malloc` returns `NULL` when it fails to allocate of the requested size.
-    so this function uses that as an indicator that the requested buffer was too large, and continues attempting smaller and smaller buffers.
+    Alex's `get_temporary_buffer` function uses that as an indicator that the requested buffer was too large and continues attempting smaller and smaller buffers.

-[^ref-request]: I cannot find a reference to this quotation.
+[^cray-ref-request]: I cannot find a reference to this quotation.

-[^virtual-memory]: Virtual memory let's you allocate more memory
+[^virtual-memory]: Virtual memory allows programs to allocate more memory than is physically available
+    by saving and loading portions of memory to disk as needed.
+    When memory is fully utilized the system starts working slower rather than simply crashing.

+    Even though the total amount of virtual memory available on a system is very large, individual memory allocations are typically limited.
-    than is available.
-Based on my testing on Linux, the kernel will let you malloc about the total physical memory size.
+    For example, when testing this code on Linux, the system only allows a program to allocate a buffer up to the total physical memory size.

-    So for any reasonable amount a program asks for it will just return `malloc(n)`.
-    Try his code out on your machine.
+    What this means is that Alex's implementation of `get_temporary_buffer` is not useful.
+    It is equivalent to `malloc(n)` for anything but extremely large allocations.

+    **Exercise:** Experiment with `get_temporary_buffer` on your machine.
+How large of an allocation will it give you?

-[^memory-map]: Memory mapping is one such application.
+[^memory-map]: Memory mapping files is a very useful application of virtual memory.
+    When a program wants to interact with a file on disk it can instead request that the system map it to a range in memory.
-    It allows you to read and write to a file with pointers as if it was loaded into memory.
+    The file can then be manipulated by reading and writing to pointers as if it was a buffer instead of a file.
-    I have seen Alex use it in his code before.
+    In other words, the program can interact with the file, just like other data.
     See [mmap(2)](https://man7.org/linux/man-pages/man2/mmap.2.html) for details.

+    Alex has used memory mapped files in his own code.

 [cray]: https://en.wikipedia.org/wiki/Seymour_Cray
 [thrash]: https://en.wikipedia.org/wiki/Thrashing_(computer_science)